 Only students with senior standing (90 hours or more) or exceptional juniors may enroll in BIO 598, which is available for 1 to 3 credits per semester for a combined total of 6 credits.
-To enroll in BIO 598, one must work with a faculty mentor to develop a research proposal (if required by the mentor), fill out an Independent Studies Proposal Form, and turn it in to the Department of Biological Sciences main office, located in 349 Moore.
+To enroll in BIO 598, one must work with a faculty mentor to develop a research proposal (if required by the mentor), fill out an Independent Studies Proposal Form, and turn it in to the Department of Biological Sciences main office, located in Science Building 3238.
 At that point, it must be approved by the Department Chair or Associate Chair.
 When it is approved, it will be sent on to the registrar.
 Faculty mentors assign the grade for the course.

 General tips for filling out the form and the project plan, which will ideally be structured as a mini-syllabus:

 - The project plan must include student learning outcomes.

 - The proposal is optional and at the discretion of the faculty mentor, but a typed description of the research project and expectations of the student are required.

 - Progress reports or other deadlines are suggested as a mechanism to provide structure and feedback.

 - A final written report or oral or poster presentation is strongly encouraged, but not required.

 How do I keep current about events or opportunities in research at EKU?

 We maintain a listserv to distribute information to students and faculty interested in undergraduate research at EKU.
 Subscribe (or unsubscribe) here.
 In addition, the EKU Office of Undergraduate Research and Creative Endeavors webpage is worth a visit for links to news, tips, funding sources, and opportunities to present your research.

 Are there opportunities for research outside of EKU?